Most Popular

 How do Cub Scout leaders make it successful?

-Fortunately, the BSA Certified Angler Instructor Working Group has been preparing for this for several years.
+Fortunately, the Scouting America Certified Angler Instructor Working Group has been preparing for this for several years.
 They have created an extensive network of more than 2,000 Certified Angling Instructors (CAI) and Angling Educators (AE) to assist councils with their fishing programs.
 CAIs and AEs can teach fishing basics to parents and Cub Scout leaders and help them create successful fishing outings and provide fun programs.
-Leaders are encouraged to contact their local council fishing committee, sign up for an Angling Educator Class, or visit BSA Fishing for more information about Scouting’s Cub Scout fishing resources.
+Leaders are encouraged to contact their local council fishing committee, sign up for an Angling Educator Class, or visit Scouting America Fishing for more information about Scouting’s Cub Scout fishing resources.

 Fishing is more than fun!